SebastianReyes2005/LinearAlgebraProject/LinearProject2/Probabilistic Analysis of Stock and Bond Gapping by Linear Algebra.md

 we created suffers from overfitting, and would not accurately model overnight SPY price movements outside of the time interval contained within our sample.
-While the use of overfitted models are common in the finance industry, they are often only impressive retrospectively, and it is very likely that our model would fail in live trading.
+While the use of overfitted models are common in the finance industry, they are only impressive retroactively, and it is very likely that our model would fail in live trading.

 Additionally, while the use of moving averages to smooth our data worked well for the purposes of fitting our model, it also masks some of the